Joe Maddon: 2014 season

+Maddon was noted for being more eccentric than most other baseball managers.
+The Rays' starting batting order he submitted for an 8–1 away loss to the Detroit Tigers on 3 July 2014 was a tribute to Tommy Tutone's 1981 hit song "867-5309/Jenny" based on fielding position numbers used in scorekeeping.

 The Rays finished with their worst record in seven years, at 77–85.
 They lost Matt Moore to Tommy John surgery and dealt with constant trade rumors regarding such stars as David Price and Ben Zobrist.
 Price would end up being traded to the Detroit Tigers, while Zobrist finished the season in St. Petersburg.
 The Rays dealt with a flurry of injuries, and never recovered.
 They were eliminated from postseason contention on September 19.

 On October 14, 2014, Rays' General Manager Andrew Friedman left Tampa Bay to assume the role of President of Baseball Operations for the Los Angeles Dodgers.
 Friedman's departure activated an opt-out clause in Maddon's contract, allowing Maddon to do so within two weeks of Friedman's resignation.
 The Rays tried "aggressively" to re-sign Maddon, during that period, but Maddon opted out of his contract.
 Maddon finished his tenure with a record of 754 wins and 705 losses.

 Exit from Tampa Bay

-Almost immediately after news broke of Maddon's departure from St. Petersburg, rumors started linking him to the Cubs' managerial position; which, at the time was held by Rick Renteria.
+Almost immediately after news broke of Maddon's departure from St. Petersburg, rumors started linking him to the Cubs' managerial position which, at the time, was held by Rick Renteria.
 Cubs management had promised Renteria he would indeed be returning to manage the club in 2015 following the completion of the 2014 season.
 On November 2, 2014, the Cubs announced that they had fired Renteria and hired Maddon.
 Maddon's contract was for five years and $25 million.
 Renteria was offered a variety of other positions with the Cubs, which he declined.
 After being fired by the Cubs, Renteria signed on as the Chicago White Sox bench coach for the 2016 season, and became the team manager in 2017.

 The Rays filed tampering charges with MLB, claiming that the only reason Maddon opted out in Tampa Bay was due to his becoming aware that the Cubs would offer him a deal that would make him the highest paid manager in the game.
 Cubs President Theo Epstein claimed that he had sent an email to MLB to be certain that Maddon was indeed a free agent before contacting him about their managerial position.
 On April 29, 2015, MLB cleared the Cubs of any tampering charges.